queenslaynaila/Save-up-backend/README.md

 ## Getting Started
-To understand the custom error codes used in PostgreSQL functions & procedures, refer to the [Custom PostgreSQL Error Codes Documentation](./error-codes.md) for detailed descriptions and usage examples.
+To understand the custom error codes used in PostgresSQL functions & procedures, refer to the [Custom PostgresSQL Error Codes Documentation](./error-codes.md) for detailed descriptions and usage examples.

 ## Technology Stack

 - **Backend:** Express with TypeScript for type safety.
-- **Database:** PostgreSQL with Citus extension for distributed database functionality.
+- **Database:** PostgresSQL with Citus extension for distributed database functionality.
 - **Authentication:** JSON Web Tokens (JWT) for secure user authentication.
 - **Password Hashing:** Bcrypt for secure password hashing.
 - **Scheduled Tasks:** Node-Cron for running cron jobs.